Availity/availity-react/docs/source/form/select/components/resource-select.md

 The minimum number of characters the user must input before `ResourceSelect` makes the network request.
 If the user has not inputted any characters, the network request will still be made.
 Useful for relieving pressure on the api the `resource` is calling.

+### `waitUntilFocused?: boolean`

+When true, the network request is not made until the dropdown has been focused.

 ## Pre-made Resource Selects

 The following components can be imported by name from `@availity/select/resources`